“Where?” I was asked when I told the airline employee in the United States where my final destination was after my flight to Barcelona.

 Once we hit the town of Pals, which has a very timely freshwater fountain, we began to climb again towards the Passa de Pals, another gruelling steep section of road that can send fear into your heart and legs.
 But fear not, after the first three kilometres the gradient eases and you come to a roundabout.
 We suggest beginning by going left to the Vall Nord mountain bike park, where you can refuel at various outdoor cafés, playing great music, surrounded by lounges and ad hoc seating.
 You can watch the crazy mountain bikers playing down the ski runs and jumping on the very stylish pump track.

-When we were ready, we began to descend, a truly fast flowing road that brings you back to the roundabout you turned on before.
+When we were ready, we began to descend.
+A truly fast flowing road brings you back to the roundabout you turned on before.
 This time, turning left to take on the Passa de la Cabús.

-This climb is painfully long, but it’s never steep, yet the drags feel like you’re climbing forever.
+This climb is painfully long, but it’s never steep.
+The drags feel like you’re climbing forever.
 Well, the real reward is the views.
-These are arguably the most incredible of the entire region.
+These are arguably the most incredible of the entire region and make cycling Andorra totally worth the climbs.

 At 4 km to go, when we were questioning our life choices the climb descends, giving a bit of respite you so badly need before climbing once more, this time at about 3% gradient until you hit the end of the road.
 It turns to gravel, for those so inclined to continue, but you are met at the end of the road by a family of mountain horses and their fouls.
 It is truly a grounding experience to be so high in the mountains (2300m elevation), surrounded by completely wild nature.
 When you are ready, take care going down as the speeds reached this altitude are fast!
 It’s very fun and flowing, but do take care.

-When you reach the bottom you can always extend your ride by going towards Ordino and taking on the famous Arcalis climb, a common finish for the TDF and la Vuelta.
+When you reach the bottom you can always extend your ride by going towards Ordino and taking on the famous Arcalis climb, a common finish for the Tour de France and la Vuelta.
 But believe me, you might be done with the Cabús alone!

 Taking in the ski fields of Granvalira, the hikes from Encamp and the gentle village feel of Canillo, the road heads up and up until it finally hits the top at Envalira.
 For a true mountain stay, try Soldeu.